Faire pousser la lavande, à la maison!

 Getting Started

 There are many different varieties of lavender.
 In our Bleu Lavande fields, we grow Munstead lavender, Lavandin, and Russian Sage (sometimes called Afghan Lavender in French).
-At this time of year, you can buy Munstead lavender plants at our boutique in Magog.
 You might not be sure which one is best for you, but all varieties of lavender can be grown, so make your choice depending on their scent, their form, their size, and the suitability of your soil.

 Springtime